Skip to content

 You may access and use the Service only for lawful purposes and in accordance with these Terms.
 Permitted uses include:

-- Displaying LiveArt Content within your own tools or workflows, to the extent expressly authorized by your account tier or a separate written agreement, with required attribution;
+• Displaying LiveArt Content within your own tools or workflows, to the extent expressly authorized by a Separate Agreement, with required attribution;

 You may not, and you may not authorize or enable any third party to, do any of the following: